 TRAUMA INFORMED CARE

 We believe that a person is a product of their history and the events that shaped the development of their brain, both positively and negatively.
-Trauma-informed school environments threat the whole student, primarily taking into account their past trauma and the resulting coping mechanisms while attempting to understand their specific behaviors.
+Trauma-informed school environments treat the whole student, primarily looking at their past trauma and the resulting coping mechanisms, while attempting to understand the specific behaviors.

-As a trauma-informed school, as we work with a child struggling with problem behaviors we don’t ask what is wrong with a child, instead we strive to find out what happened to the child.
-All instructional, behavioral, and clinical staff work with students to identify the root causes of problem behaviors and establish action plans for growth and change.
+As a trauma-informed school, we work with a child struggling with problem behaviors, we don’t ask what is wrong with the child; instead, we strive to find out what happened to the child.
+All instructional, behavioral, and clinical staff who work with students are trained to identify the root causes of problem behaviors and establish action plans for growth and change.

 The Valley Day School is proud to be one of the few schools in the nation that have received certification in the Sanctuary Model of trauma-informed care.
-The accreditation process lasted over three years and during that time, VDS redesigned its internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma-informed care.
+The accreditation process lasted over three years, during which VDS redesigned its internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma-informed care.